GU-CLASP/LARP/contact.markdown

 # CLASP

-MILLing is organised by the Centre for Linguistic Theory and Studies in Probability ([CLASP](https://gu-clasp.github.io/)) at the Department of Philosophy, Linguistics and Theory of Science (FLoV), University of Gothenburg.
+LARP is organised by the Centre for Linguistic Theory and Studies in Probability ([CLASP](https://gu-clasp.github.io/)) at the Department of Philosophy, Linguistics and Theory of Science (FLoV), University of Gothenburg.
 CLASP focuses its research on the application of